 West Virginia University provides a variety of services and software that can assist with computational intensive or digital humanities research.
 The WVU High Performance Computing systems can be utilized to solve large problems in physical, biological and social sciences, engineering, humanities or business using higher computing power than can be achieved from a desktop computer or workstation.

-HPC users have access to more than 400TB FREE storage and can also purchase group storage on the cluster that will allow data to be easily shared between researchers.
-ITS also offers storage in the centrally managed and secure Research Data Depot where storage can be purchased at a low rate for 5 years.
+HPC users have access to more than 400 TB free storage and can also purchase group storage on the cluster that will allow data to be easily shared between researchers.
+ITS also offers storage in the centrally managed and secure Research Data Depot where storage can be purchased at a cost effective rate for five years.

 Dr. Franco has a strong background in the scientific programming languages of C, FORTRAN, and Python.
-He works directly with researchers to enable them to utilize HPC resources in the most appropriate manner.
+He is also an XSEDE Campus Champion and works directly with researchers to enable them to utilize HPC resources in the most appropriate manner.